always free shipping

 Part 1 – Hemp v.
 Marijuana

-They’re different plants.
+Hemp and marijuana are different plants.
 Really.
 One’s not just the weak, low-THC, poor cousin of the other.
 They’re actually different plants.
 The confusion comes from the fact that they’re both cannabis sativa plants, scientifically speaking.
 (Some people take the view that marijuana is cannabis indica.
 It’s more properly thought of as a subspecies of sativa.)
 They’re different species of the same thing.

 Because of these differences, the plants are cultivated for dramatically different purposes.
 Hemp has many commercial uses which derive from its long fibers and abundance of seeds.
 Cloth, paper, oil, building materials and literally thousands of final products are made from hemp.
 Hemp is possibly the most versatile, useful, profitable and sustainable plant cultivated.